Camping Safety Tips

 - Don’t run or try to climb a tree.
 They will be provoked to chase you.

-- Play dead.
-Grizzlies only attach if they feel threatened.
+Play dead.
+Grizzlies only attack if they feel threatened.
 If you present no threat, they will likely move on.

 I have to admit, doing the research for this page has helped ease most of my fears about being out in nature.
 A dangerous encounter really is very rare no matter what the news wants us to think.
-Be aware of your surroundings and go out and enjoy nature!
+Be aware of your surroundings and go out to explore nature!